sathviksriss7/InfluencerFlowAI/README.md

 - **Verification System**: Verified creator badges and authenticity indicators

 #### Campaign Management
-- **Multi-Step Campaign Creation**: Guided campaign setup with intelligent recommendations
+- **Multi-Step Campaign Creation**: Guided campaign setup with intelligent recommendations.
+- **Human vs. AI Campaign Differentiation**:
+    - **Human-Created Campaigns**: Created via the platform's forms.
+Fully editable by users, follow a standard status lifecycle (e.g., Draft, Active, In Review, Completed, Cancelled).
+    - **AI-Generated Campaigns**: Created by the "Campaign Builder Agent" using AI.
+These campaigns are not directly editable by users through the standard edit form.
+They have a lifecycle primarily focused on `active`, `completed`, or `cancelled` statuses.
+Users can cancel AI-generated campaigns directly from the UI.
-- **Requirement Specification**: Define platforms, audiences, deliverables, and budgets
+- **Requirement Specification**: Define platforms, audiences, deliverables, and budgets.
 - **Application Management**: Track and manage creator applications
 - **Performance Monitoring**: Real-time campaign performance tracking